Prevent peak load spikes using constraint attribute rules

 Note:

-If the Catalog pane is not visible, on the ribbon, on the View tab, in the Windows group, click Catalog Pane.
+If the Catalog pane is not visible, on the ribbon, click the View tab.
+In the Windows group, click Catalog Pane.

-Review the feature classes and relationship classes organized in the feature dataset.
-These represent the schema (structure) of the geodatabase containing the utility network.
+The feature classes and relationship classes organized in the feature dataset represent the schema (structure) of the geodatabase containing the utility network.

 The Subtypes view for the ElectricDevice feature class appears.
 The feature class already has several subtypes and related domains applied.